BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-04-09-how-we-simplify-our-lft-broadcast.md

 As a reminder, our internal conferences or meetups are called **LFT**.
 If you want to know more about our _Last Friday Talk_ and the motivations that push us to do it, we invite you to read the above-mentioned article.

-Strong of the success of this broadcasting, the voluntary team of organization wished for the next one to succeed in making as well in simpler.
+After the success of this broadcasting, the (voluntary) organization team started thinking about how to make it simpler.
 _It was already a challenge in itself!_
 If you read [this part of the article](/2021/10/14/live-streaming-lft.html#Some%20things%20to%20improve), you can see that we already had some ideas for improvements.

 ## Improvement areas

 In the previous version, you could see that a very important quantity of material was necessary (meters of various cables, multi plugs, a camera, a computer under windows, etc...)
-A large part of this material was kindly lent by Pascal Martin (and we thank him for that), but we could not decently borrow it for each LFT.
+A large part of this material was kindly lent by Pascal (and we thank him for that), but we could not decently borrow it for each LFT.

 Moreover, this very specific equipment did not allow **each Bedrock employee to be able to take over the role of the control room** at a glance with his own machine.
 Finally, as you can imagine, setting up and putting away such a large amount of equipment **takes a lot of time**.